 In 2019, there was no such reluctance among these highly prominent evangelical leaders, even though many – myself included – would locate the Prosperity Gospel as far removed from the the historical Christian faith as Mormonism is.

 Because of the massive backlash, some of these men have changed their minds about White’s book, which signals a further lack of integrity (If the book is that good, then why recant?
 Why not double-down and keep endorsing it?).
 Franklin Graham and Greg Laurie have rescinded their endorsements.
 Jeffress excused his endorsement by saying he is too busy a man to have read the book before endorsing it.
-(Side note: I’ve written Prefaces and book endorsements – just this week there was a book published with my endorsement on it – and I can assure everyone that, the first thing they tell you in the Book Endorsement Class is, YOU MUST READ THE BOOK FIRST!)
+(Side note: I’ve written Prefaces and book endorsements – just this week there was a book published with my name on its flyleaf – and I can assure everyone that, the first thing they tell you in the Book Endorsement Class is, YOU MUST READ THE BOOK FIRST!)

 Those who know about the tight political connection – it is Donald Trump who brought them together – between Paula White, Franklin Graham, Jack Graham, Falwell, Greg Laurie, and Jeffress, should take to heart what has happened.
 For this crisis of integrity is the absolutely logical outcome of what happens when politics is placed above theology.
 I cannot imagine how the White Endorsement could have turned out differently than: “Since White is politically in line with them, therefore her evangelical, supposedly anti-Prosperity, political allies feel free (or obligated!) to recommend her gospel.”
 This is a profoundly spiritual crisis that will get worse before it gets better.
-How long before we take the bait and fall into her other Voodoo, that if you oppose Trump in any way, you are part of a “demonic network“?
+How long before we take the bait and fall into Paula White’s other Voodoo, that if you oppose Trump in any way, you are part of a “demonic network“?
 Oops, too late!
 Those who are oppose Trump, a prominent pastor just last month announced, are demon-possessed, and “trying to place hexes and curses on President Trump.”
 A statement that evangelicals would have laughed off as silly not 20 years ago.

 And it’s a misuse of the transitive property: